Hard Drive Recycling

 Can My Whole Computer be Recycled?

 However, the dismantling process varies, as each piece model and brand of electronic equipment is constructed differently.
 While you will typically be paid for the valuable material in the hard drives and other electronics, you might be required to pay a small fee in some cases.
+Typically this fee is just a few cents per pound.

-Can I Shred my Hard Drive?
+Can I Shred or Destroy my Hard Drive?